Eastern Michigan University

 Outdoor Public Address System

 Speakers are located on top of Phelps Hall, King Hall, Goddard Hall, Halle Library, the Student Center, the Convocation Center and next to the Sculpture Studio.
 Though the speakers are extremely loud, they are not designed to be heard indoors.
-They are intended to alert people outdoors to an emergency and get them to respond accordingly.
+They are intended to alert people outdoors to an emergency.

 When activated, you will first hear a two tone sound followed by a message.
 The tone and message will repeat multiple times depending on the event taking place.
 Please follow the directions given by the system.

-Testing is scheduled at 12 noon on the last Friday of the month (except in December when testing will be on the second Friday of the month).
-Typical duration of tests is approximately 2-3 minutes.
+Testing is scheduled at 12 noon on the 4th Friday of the month (except when adjustments for holidays and in December when testing will be on the second Friday of the month).
+Typical duration of tests is approximately 2 minutes.